Theory of quantum system certification: a tutorial: Introduction

 \section{Introduction}

 We are witnessing rapid progress in the experimental abilities to manipulate physical systems in their inner quantum properties such as state superposition and entanglement.
-Most importantly, we begin to have precise control over complex quantum systems on scales that are out of reach of simulations on the existing even most-powerful classical computing devices.
+Most importantly, we begin to have precise control over complex quantum systems on scales that are out of reach of simulations on even the most powerful existing classical computing devices.
 Harnessing their computational power promises the development of digital quantum computers that solve important problems much faster than any classical computer.
 Envisioned applications also include, e.g., the study of complex phases of matter in analogue simulations and cryptographically secure communication \cite{AciBloBuh18}.
 Hence, quantum technology promises highly useful devices with diverse domains of application ranging from fundamental research to commercial businesses.

 With the advent of these novel technologies comes the necessity for certifying their correct functioning.
-The certification of quantum devices is a particularly daunting task in the interesting regime of high complexity as the most straight-forward strategy of predicting the device's outcome on a classical computer and compare is bound to fail.
+The certification of quantum devices is a particularly daunting task in the interesting regime of high complexity as most straightforward strategies based on classical simulations are bound to fail.
 Indeed, predicting the behaviour of complex quantum devices quickly exhausts the available classical computing power.
 Ironically, it is the same complexity that makes quantum technology powerful that hinders their certification.
 This challenging prospective has already motivated extensive effort in developing certification tools for quantum devices in the last decades.